 is earning high returns . . .
 Our criterion of “enduring” causes us to rule out companies in industries prone

 to rapid and continuous change.
 Though capitalism’s “creative destruction” is highly beneficial for society,

 it precludes investment certainty.
 A moat that must be continuously rebuilt will eventually be no moat at

 all . . .
 Additionally, this criterion eliminates the business whose success depends on having a great

 Berkshire Hathaway Letter to Shareholders, 2007.

 I hope this post has helped you in understanding the power of competitive advantage.
-Next time you decide to invest in a company, be like Buffet and selects companies with a durable competitive advantage, or, as he puts it, “economic castles protected by unbreachable ‘moats’”.
+Next time you decide to invest in a company, take your time to make sure that it is the right one.
+You may find a casino for sale, for example, and with the help of a broker, the purchase could be easy.
+But make sure that it has the potential to make superior profits.
+Be like Buffet and selects companies with a durable competitive advantage, or, as he puts it, “economic castles protected by unbreachable ‘moats'”.
 As the great man says “It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price”.